-It can be hard to tell whether moisture was the primary cause of death of your colony, or if the bees died due to something else first.
-A cluster covered in mold could signal death from excess moisture or death by something else (perhaps mites), and the moisture had accumulated and led to mold growth post-mortem.
+It can be hard to tell whether moisture was the primary cause of death of your colony, or if the bees died for another reason.
+A cluster covered in mold could signal death from excess moisture — or death by something else (perhaps mites), and the moisture accumulated, leading to mold growth post-mortem.

 Moisture is produced all winter as the bees eat honey and breathe out water vapor, so some level of it in the hive is inevitable.
 However, a healthy cluster usually manages moisture levels around itself.
-By adding a small vent at the top of your hive – either an open upper entrance or another kind of vent hole – you can usually prevent moisture from reaching dangerous levels in winter.
-After a cluster dies, no bee-powered ventilation is occurring, so the bees get a very wet look and soon begin to mold and decay.
+By adding a small vent at the top of your hive — either an open upper entrance or another kind of vent hole — you can usually prevent moisture from reaching dangerous levels in winter.
+After a cluster dies, no bee-powered ventilation is occurring, so the bees get a very wet, glossy appearance, then begin to mold and decay.

 You might see the following in a hive that succumbed to moisture: